uwerrrr/morseCodeTranslator/README.md

-# morseCodeTranslator
+# Morse Code Translator

- A simeple translator between English and Morse code.
+A simple translator between English and Morse code.
 Created by Oscar NGUYEN!